 Step 1: Calculate the carbon content in fuel types (i) or carbonaceous input material delivered for the activity during the year measured in tonnes of carbon as follows:

-$\Sigma_i CCF_i \times Q_i$
+$$\Sigma_i \; CCF_i \! \times \!
+Q_i$$

-CCF_i is the carbon content factor mentioned in Appendix A measured in tonnes of carbon for each appropriate unit of fuel type (i) or carbonaceous input material consumed during the year from the operation of the activity.
+CCFi is the company specific carbon content factor measured in tonnes of carbon for each appropriate unit of fuel type (i) or carbonaceous input material consumed during the year from the operation of the activity.